cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 #### Optional components

-The following components can be optionally deployed after Data Foundation has been deployed:
+The following components (CP4D - Services) can be optionally deployed after Data Foundation has been deployed:

 | BOM ID | Name                                                                       | Description          | Run Time |
 |--------|----------------------------------------------------------------------------|----------------------|----------|